HR-CMGT/PRG06-vue-workshop/presentation/install.md

-# Installing tools
+# Installing the workshop files

-After installing and checking if everything runs, you can continue with [workshop part 1](README.md) and [part 2](workshop2.md)!

-## Contents

-- Tools
-- Using Webpack
-- Working with modules
-- Types for JSON data
-- Configuration files

-## Tools

-First install [Visual Studio Code](https://code.visualstudio.com).
-To get code completion in Single File Components, install the [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur)
+Install [Visual Studio Code](https://code.visualstudio.com).
+From the extensions tab in VS Code install the [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur). *You can also use Webstorm, and enable support for .vue files in preferences*.

 Make sure you have installed [NodeJS](https://nodejs.org/en/), and read [this introduction](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/) if you are unfamiliar with npm.